JaykumarMistry/mlproject/README.md

 ## Conclusion
 This project demonstrates a comprehensive workflow for developing and deploying a machine learning application.
 It is modular, scalable, and ready for production.
 Contributions and suggestions are welcome!

+## Acknowledgments
+I would like to express my gratitude to @krishnaik06, whose YouTube tutorials on data science and machine learning were instrumental in shaping the foundation of this project.

 ## Author
 **Jaykumar Mistry**